Many thanks to friends and associates who have asked to read the memoirs.

 12) The California Years: 1988-1998

 I segue into teaching French at the Monterey Institute of International Studies and the Defense Language Institute at the Presidio of Monterey.
-I am engaged in a desperate series of three custody battles for my daughter,
+After three desperate custody battles, my daughter has contracted

-who contracts diabetes and other life-threatening illnesses as a result of the shock and trauma of miscarriages of justice and the inadequacies of the “helping professions.”
-We are finally free to leave in 1998 and return to the East Coast.
+diabetes and other life-threatening illnesses as a result of the shock and trauma of miscarriages of justice and the inadequacies of the “helping professions.”
+We are finally free to leave in 1998 for the East Coast.

 My daughter is 21

-While helping my daughter cope with life after divorce, I obtain my MA in translation at Brandeis.
+While daughter and I cope with life after divorce, I obtain my MA in translation at Brandeis.
 We move to Austin and back.
 I begin creating a variety of websites for my photography,

 Carl Henry's World War II letters home from the European front, research on